 Compare prices at 2 resellers Pros: Awesome water repellant, simple design, stylish look

 Cons: Nylon fabric not very soft, tight front pockets, expensive

 Our Analysis and Test Results

 In our shower test- meant to simulate the effects of both a light mist as well as a torrential downpour- the Arc'teryx Perimeter Pant was more effective than the rest at beading and shedding water before it could soak into the pants.
 Its Cresta nylon and elastane blend fabric was also one of the least absorbent fabrics tested, meaning that it also dried out more quickly than any other.
-These qualities are beneficial if you happen to live in a very wet climate or are planning a longer trip that involves a lot of potential wet weather hiking.
+These qualities are beneficial if you happen to live in a very wet climate or are planning a more extended trip that involves a lot of potential wet weather hiking.

 Despite being the top performer when it came to water resistance, we still want to emphasize that these pants are highly water repellant, but certainly not waterproof.
 They can shed light rain in cooler climates and will work fine for heavy rains in warm climates, but we don't believe that they are an appropriate substitute for actual rain pants in serious backcountry conditions.
 If the cost of getting soaked means hypothermia, be sure to carry a separate waterproof rain shell.